 Andrew Walker, vice-president communications and corporate affairs of Sobeys Inc., noted while Empire’s entrance into the cinema business was in 1978, Frank H. Sobey’s passion for films started in the 1940s.
 “Whenever you decide to divest your company, you think about it long and hard,” he said.
 “This wasn’t a decision made in just a matter of weeks.”

-Empire Theatres’ Westville Drive-In, though not included in the Cineplex deal, will close.
+Empire Theatres’ Westville Drive-In, though not included in the Cineplex deal, will also come to an end.
 “Specific decisions haven’t been made on this yet and it will be a very gradual realization,” said Walker, without giving a specific date of closure.
 While Empire will retain the property and its value within the company assessed, Walker said a theatre is not in the property’s future.

-For the 90 non-theatre employees at Empire Theatres, 65 of which are in Stellarton, Walker said they would try to find them jobs within Sobeys.
-"We'll make every effort to find these empolyees positions within our company or if need be, help them to transition elsewhere," said Walker.
+For the 90 non-theatre employees at Empire Theatres, 65 of whom are in Stellarton, Walker said they would try to find them jobs within Sobeys.
+"We'll make every effort to find these employees positions within our company or if need be, help them to transition elsewhere.

 While Walker said Sobeys recent acquisition of the Safeway supermarket chain didn’t necessitate the sale of Empire Theatres, it emphasizes Empire’s focus on food retail and Crombie REIT.

 Ellis Jacob, president and CEO of Cineplex Entertainment noted this was a strategic move for his company.
 “This is a significant event for Cineplex, as the acquisition will provide our company with a truly national, coast-to-coast presence,” he said.
 “It provides us with a presence in Atlantic Canada and it will enable us to leverage our existing businesses to maximize shareholder value.”